heyzameer/Brototype-MERN/Nodejs/NodeJS-Tutorials/01-Basics/THEORY.md

 ## 15. `package-lock.json` vs. `package.json`

+  package.json
+  What?
+  package.json is npm's configuration file
+  It is a json file that typically lives in the root directory of your package and holds various metadata relevant to the package
+  Why?
+  package.json is the central place to configure and describe how to interact with and run your package

 *   **`package.json`:**
     *   **Purpose:**  Describes your project and its dependencies at a *high level*.
     *   **Dependency Versions:**  Uses *semantic versioning* (semver) to specify allowed version ranges for dependencies (e.g., `^4.17.1` means any version from 4.17.1 up to, but not including, 5.0.0).